wso2/product-ei/samples/service-orchestration-with-data-composition/README.md

-# Services, application and data composition Scenario
+# Services, Applications and Data Composition Scenario

 ## Scenario

 ![Service Orchestration](resources/orchestration-scenario.png "Service Orchestration")

-## Note
+Note:
 This is an extended version of "Vehicle Revenue License Service Orchesestration" scenario.
 In addition the Service Orchestration capabilities described in that sample, here we are looking into the data composition functionality too.